SaiSindhuja197/mslearn-fabric/Instructions/Labs/04-data-science.md

    print(exp)
     ```

-1. Using an experiment name, you can retrieve all jobs of that experiment:
+1. Add another new code cell to the notebook, enter the following code for using an experiment name, you can retrieve all jobs of that experiment:

     ```python
    mlflow.search_runs(exp.experiment_id)
     ```

-1. To more easily compare job runs and outputs, you can configure the search to order the results.
+1. Add another new code cell to the notebook, enter the following code to more easily compare job runs and outputs, you can configure the search to order the results.
 For example, the following cell orders the results by `start_time`, and only shows a maximum of `2` results:

     ```python
    mlflow.search_runs(exp.experiment_id, order_by=["start_time DESC"], max_results=2)
     ```

-1. Finally, you can plot the evaluation metrics of multiple models next to each other to easily compare models:
+1. Add another new code cell to the notebook, enter the following code to finally plot the evaluation metrics of multiple models next to each other to easily compare models:

     ```python
    import matplotlib.pyplot as plt